Saurabh5545/Sentiment-Analysis/README.md

 Python is used for machine learning
 Django is also used for framework.

-This project takes comments from Twitter and analyzes them.
+This project takes comments from Twitter and analyze them.
 Then Based on the comment it creates a partition of the comments, into three major sections positive, neutral, and negative.
 Then it uses the graph to plot the percentage of those three sections.